Mishima-syk/psikit/README.md

 ## Install Psikit

-Psikit is under development but the current version of Psikit can install from pypi or conda.
+Psikit is under development but you can install the current version of Psikit from pypi or conda.

 **via conda**